The Alexandrian

 Player: Bertram very carefully turns the handle and eases open the closet door.

-GM: Peering into he closet… There’s… Yes!
+GM: You peer into the closet… There’s… Yes!
 There’s something moving in there!
 Give me a sanity check!

 Player: (rolls dice) I fail!